-I have tried blogging several times before.
-Unfortunately for all you potential readers, I kept thinking – who on earth is going to want to listen to me drivel on?
+I have tried blogging loads of times before.
+I kept thinking – who on earth is going to want to listen to me drivel on?

 I mean it’s not really any different now.
 Even if only one person reads my blog (and even if that one person is me) at least I wrote down the stuff that goes on in my head.

-I can’t draw or paint, I can’t build anything and I don’t play any instruments – but, what I can do, is write thousands upon thousands of words about almost anything.
+WordPress seemed like the easiest way to have a vreative space where people can get involved easily.
+I can’t draw or paint, I can’t build anything and I don’t play any instruments – but, what I can do, is write.

-Previously I’ve been quite strict about what content I want in my blogs.
-I thought I had to make the content match an audience type if I was going to be successful at actually having an audience.
-So the blogs were either just film reviews or just film deconstructions or just blah blah blah.
+I’ve been quite strict about what content I want in my blogs and I thought I had to make the content be about one thing, and for one type of audience if I was going to be successful at actually having an audience.

-Then I realised my attention span is shorter than the space between my index finger and thumb and that I could not commit to any of the subjects without becoming bored or frustrated.
+Then I realised my attention span is shorter than the space between my index finger and thumb and that I could not commit to any one subject without becoming bored or frustrated.